 The Bracemac-McLeod mine, located in the Matagami mining camp in Quebec, Canada, commenced production during the first half of 2013.
-Annual production is estimated to be approximately 40,000-50,000 tonnes of zinc in concentrates and 5,000 tonnes of copper in concentrates, with the mine expected to deplete in 2022.
+Annual production is estimated to be approximately 40,000-50,000 tonnes of zinc in concentrates and 5,000-10,000 tonnes of copper in concentrates.